-Within its CWPP, the jurisdictions of Pierce County identified three types of Urban Centers and one manufacturing/industrial center that are applicable and consistent with the Puget Sound Regional Council's (PSRC's) VISION 2040 plan.
-Lakewood's Downtown has been designated as an urban center under the CWPP and, by extension, is a recognized regional growth center under VISION 2040.
+Within its CPP, the jurisdictions of Pierce County identified three types of Urban Centers and one manufacturing/industrial center that are applicable and consistent with the Puget Sound Regional Council's (PSRC's) VISION 2040 plan.
+Lakewood's Downtown has been designated as an urban regional growth center under the CPP and, by extension, is a recognized urban regional growth center under VISION 2040 and VISION 2050.